Raiden Developer Onboarding Guide

 If Raiden has been running for many days then a lot of state changes will have gathered.
 Replaying all of these state changes at restart would take a lot of time so as an optimization at regular internals we are taking a snapshot of the current state.
 Subsequently at restart we restore the snapshotted state, retrieve the state changes since the snapshots and replay only those state changes to get to the final state.

 The Raiden Transport layer is responsible for the receiving and sending of the off-chain messages.
 The current architecture allows for a pluggable transport layer through the use of a common transport interface.
-We have two implementation of this interface.
-The deprecated UDPTransport and the MatrixTransport.
+We have one implementation of this interface.
+The MatrixTransport.

 Irrespective of the transport layer once a message is received it will eventually be forwarded to the MessageHandler which will generate the proper state changes and dispatch them to the state machine described in the previous section.